giacomo-gcad/carbon/dwb_lit_processing/ReadMe.md

 | Temperate/Boreal | All           | All               |     0.08                  |    0.04                |

 2. The two maps with coefficients are multiplied by AGB map to get Dead Wood Biomass and Litter maps.
 Measurement units are the same of AGB (Mg/ha).
-3. The two output maps are divided by 2 in order to convert Biomass values to Carbon values.
-Output measurement units are still Mg/ha.